 The Sequel to Clockwork

-Author's Notes: For those of you who have not read Clockwork, it is not necessary for you to read that story in order to understand this one.
-I have tried my very best to design Blackout so that it will work as a standalone; reading Clockwork is only necessary if you wish to know what happened to the protagonist, Taylor, when she was a child.
+Author's Notes: Welcome.
+For those of you who have not read Clockwork, it is not necessary for you to read that story in order to understand this one.
+I have done my best to design Blackout so that it will work as a standalone; reading Clockwork is only necessary if you wish to know what happened to the protagonist, Taylor, when she was a child.

 Sticky hot air and bleeding red lights punctuated the night.

 From above, the occasional flickering from an obnoxious neon sign flooded the dark alley.
 Chix on Dix it said, overlaying the faded image of a cartoon woman riding reverse cowgirl.
 Classy, Owen thought as they approached it.
 Nothing like the promise of naked, bouncing tits and getting your dick rode hard on a Thursday night.
 The blood red glow sliced through the thick steam and smoke that poured from the rafters of the strip club, enveloping the darkness.
 The pulsing, rhythmic beat of music from up ahead was accompanied by the many sounds of a city not yet asleep; cars on the beltway from further outside the city, the cry of a distant siren, or some unidentifiable shout carried and then lost on the back of the wind.